NVIDIA-AI-IOT/GreenMachine/README.md

 ### Install GreenMachine

-Turn on your Jetson and log in.
+Turn on your Jetson and log in with the username `nvidia` and password `nvidia`.

 Download [this TensorFlow wheel](https://nvidia.app.box.com/v/TF180-Py27-wTRT) and move it to your home directory.